DannerVelaF/SocialCode/README.md

 # SocialCode
-Application inspired by X with the aim of practicing my frontend skills with ✅ React and Inertia, and backend with Laravel ⚙️.
-The application will allow users to create posts, comment on them, like them, create and edit user profiles, and chat with each other.
+X-inspired app with the goal of practicing my frontend skills with React and Inertia, and backend with Laravel.
+The app will allow users to do the following:
+- Create posts
+- Comment on posts
+- Like posts
+- Create and edit profiles
+- Chat with each other.